 The Western North Carolina biotechnology industry includes research and development, biomanufacturing, a natural products industry and contract research organizations, surrounded by a vibrant outdoors that offers recreational lakes, bike trails, waterfalls and ski lifts.

 The West is one of the world’s most bio-diverse regions and the home of the Blue Ridge National Heritage Area with unique assets like the Biltmore Estate, the Blue Ridge Parkway, and The North Carolina Arboretum.
 About 80 percent of the plants in the world can be grown in Western North Carolina, giving companies like Gaia Herbs plenty of source material.
-The region is emerging as a leader in natural products and for using science to ensure purity of these supplements or foods.
+The region is emerging as a leader in natural products and using science to ensure the purity of these supplements or foods.